LOUIS XIV* WANTED TO RAISE HIS BASTARD DAUGHTER'S RANK BY MARRIAGE TO THE PRINCE, BUT BORN OF A DOUBLE ADULTERY* SHE WAS A MISALLIANCE

-*The king and his favorite, Madame de Montespan, were both married.
+*He and his favorite, Madame de Montespan, were both married.

-*The king's younger brother and founder of the Bourbon junior branch.
+*He was Louis's younger brother and founder of the Bourbon junior branch.
 The name "Philip" harks back to Philip I (11th century) and would be that of his descendants, just as those of the senior branch were "Louis," after Louis IX / Saint Louis (13th century).

-...until Louis offered him Palais-Royal in exchange.
+Until Louis offered him Palais-Royal in exchange.

 (In 1692)